dgurnari/covid_19_Oxford_database/country_stats/readme.md

 Before being aggregate each individual answer is one-hot encoded. \
 For each answer in the dataset, a weight is available to compensate for small deviations in the sample at the country level.\
 http://www.worldvaluessurvey.org/WVSContents.jsp?CMSID=WEIGHT \
-When aggregating at the country level we choosed to rescale each answer, when aggregating at the region level we choosed not to. \
+When aggregating at the country level we choosed to rescale each answer, when aggregating at the region level we choosed not to since regional weight are not present. \
 We used the aritmetic mean as the aggregating function, since each answer was one hot encoded we can interpret the resulting values as frequencies.

 ## PROPERTIES DICTIONARY
 As an effect of the one hot encoding the resulting table has more than 15000 rows.
 We decided to store all the statistics for each country/region in a nested dictionary, placed in the column "properties".
-The code for creating such dictionaries can be found in the notebooks \
-add_properties_groupedby_country.ipynb\
-add_properties_groupedby_region.ipynb\

 ## GADM regions identifiers (GID)
 In the same two notebooks we also associated to each country/region its GID code.
 This procedure is immediate for data at the country level (the GID is the ISO3 code of the country), but it is not when considering regions.
 The region codes used in the IVS vary from country to country and they often do not match the GADM regions at a particular level.
 We manually matched the IVS region to one or more GADM codes only for the 35 most important countries (see borda count table) and for each country we only considered its most recent survey.
-The resulting dictionary can be found in the folder "gid".\
+The resulting dictionary can be found in the folder "/gid".\
 Because of this our database contains the full IVS data aggregated by country and a subset of it (the most recent and important one) aggregated by region.

 # COUNTRY STATISTICS TABLE
-In order to be able to insert in the same table data from WB and IVS we aggregated by country also the WB data.
+In order to be able to insert in the same table data from WB and IVS we aggregated the WB data by country.
 For each country we constructed a "properties" dictionary that contains all its indicators.\
-The code for this counstruction can be found in unify_country_stats_table.ipynb \

 The country_statistics table has the following columns:\